-The Company's cash and cash equivalents are held at a large Canadian financial institution in interest bearing accounts.
+The Company's cash held at a large Canadian financial institution in interest bearing accounts.
 The Company has no investment in asset backed commercial paper.

 The Company's receivables consist of goods and services tax receivable from the government of Canada.